 Posted by: Jaideep Khanduja

-application module, application server, application workflow, batch processing, bottleneck, bottleneck identification, incremental approach, load test, load testing, multiple logins, multiple sessions, multiple users, performance test, performance testing, processing, Progressive approach, report, Software application, testing
+application module, application server, application workflow, batch processing, bottleneck, bottleneck identification, incremental approach, load test, load testing, multiple logins, multiple sessions, multiple users, performance test, performance testing, processing, Progressive approach, quality control, report, Software application, testing

 No. I don’t think so.
 If you have to identify the bottlenecks in your newly built software application, you are bound to adhere to this approach.
 Use a progressive bottleneck identification approach for performance testing of the application.
 The testing approach should be to apply holistic load on the application server.
 There could be multiple aspects for users working simultaneously on the application in real scenario: